 The data collected for this plan element identifies the process of intergovernmental coordination.
 In addition, the corresponding analysis reviews the effectiveness of the intergovernmental coordination instruments which are in force to implement agreements for services between the City and its governmental counterparts.
-Although the data and corresponding analysis are not part of this plan element, they provide a basis for its formulation.
+Although the data and corresponding analysis contained in the Data and Analysis Report are not part of this plan element, they provide a basis for its formulation.

-The following goal, objectives and policies provide a plan which as implemented will provide guidelines for coordination between the City and adjacent local governments and other governmental and service agencies.
+The following goals, objectives and policies provide a plan, which as implemented, will provide guidelines for coordination between the City and adjacent local governments and other governmental and service agencies.